nitinkondhari03/Todo_List_App_With_Redux/README.md

 # Todo_List_App_With_Redux
-About Build a CRUD application with React and Redux to build this todo app with cool CSS and icons.
+I am building a CRUD application with React and Redux to build this Todo app with cool CSS and icons.
 ## Tech Stack
  React | Redux | CSS | React-Icons